Internet-Draft | QUIC event definitions for qlog | November 2023 |

 data remains in various buffers, and the overheads introduced by individual

-For example, it can be useful to understand when when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.
-Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.¶
+For example, it can be useful to understand when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.¶

 The stream_data_moved